dmax101/HunyuanWorld-Voyager/README.md

 ## 🔥🔥🔥 News!!
-* Sep 2, 2025: 👋 We release the inference code and model weights of HunyuanWorld-Voyager.
+* Sep 2, 2025: 👋 We release the code and model weights of HunyuanWorld-Voyager.
 [Download](ckpts/README.md).

 > Join our **[Wechat](#)** and **[Discord](https://discord.gg/dNBrdrGGMa)** group to discuss and find help from us.